 Is there really a science behind every move we make as consumers when we’re making a purchase?
 Have salespeople got their tactics so perfected that they can manipulate their customers into signing on the dotted line?

 That’s what a recent article from the BBC states anyway.
-That the simplest facets within our cognitive makeup as consumers can be bent, melded and twisted into making purchase decisions with a few simple tips and tricks.
+The simplest facets within our cognitive makeup as consumers can be bent, melded, and twisted into making purchase decisions with a few simple tips and tricks.

 1. Make false comparisons

-This was the first point the BBC made, that establishing a base rate of comparison was the key to making sales.
-They use the example of an expensive and a cheaper coffee machine sat side by side in a store.
-Were the salesperson to tell the buyer that the cheaper option was just as good as the pricier model, the potential customer would supposedly be more likely to thing that they were getting a good deal.
+This was the first point the BBC made that establishing a base rate of comparison was the key to making sales.
+They use the example of an expensive and a cheaper coffee machine sitting side by side in a store.
+Were the salesperson to tell the buyer that the cheaper option was just as good as the pricier model, the potential customer would supposedly be more likely to think that they were getting a good deal.

 I can see where this point is coming from, but I’m sure the majority of us do at least some research before we purchase a high-ticket item.
 And what’s to say that both coffee machines aren’t overpriced in the first place so the salesperson has a bit of wiggle room with prices?

 I don’t agree that shoppers aren’t aware of the intrinsic value of products.
 The real value of any product comes after we’ve taken it home and got it out of the box.
 If you use the coffee machine every day instead of nipping to Starbucks on your way to work, then you’ll get far more value out of it than someone who will leave it on their kitchen side to gather dust.
 Value just isn’t that black and white.

 Top tip: We can take something from this idea, though.
 Simply take the time to understand how your prospective buyer will use your product and position your pitch around that, demonstrating how your product will add value to their current situation.